ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 You can read more [**here**](Events.md).

+## :jigsaw: Plugins

+FusionCache supports extensibility via plugins: it is possible for example to listen to [events](Events.md) and react in any way you want.

+In time, the most useful plugins will be listed directly in the homepage.

+You can read more [**here**](Plugins.md).

 ## :page_with_curl: Logging
 FusionCache can log extensively to help you pinpoint any possible problem in your production environment.